The following are narrative examples from the InterNACHI Narrative Library:

 Excessively wide baluster spaces

 A horizontal guardrail protecting this stairwell had spaces between handrail components that allowed the passage of a 4-inch sphere.
 This condition is potentially hazardous to small children.
-The guardrail assembly should be altered in a manner that will prevent the passage of a 4-inch sphere.
+The guardrail assembly should be altered for safety reasons.

 Wine cellar: Humidity levels: humidity too low